Samuel Gross (Calder)

-Samuel Gross (1897) is a bronze statue by sculptor Alexander Stirling Calder, created as a monument to the American surgeon Dr. Samuel D. Gross (1805–1884).
+Samuel Gross (1897) is a bronze statue by sculptor Alexander Stirling Calder that was created as a monument to the American surgeon Dr. Samuel D. Gross (1805–1884).
 It was commissioned for and originally installed at the Army Medical School in Washington, D.C., on what is now the National Mall.

 In April 1970, it was relocated to the campus of Jefferson Medical College (now Thomas Jefferson University) in Philadelphia, Pennsylvania.
 It currently stands on the Sidney and Ethal Lubert Plaza, within the square bordered by 10th, Walnut, 11th and Locust Streets.

 History

-Dr. Gross was considered the greatest American surgeon of his time, and trained more than a generation of surgeons at Jefferson Medical College.
-He was the author of A Manual of Military Surgery (1861), the military field surgery manual used by the Union Army during the Civil War (and soon pirated by the Confederate Army).
-He later served as president of the American Medical Association, and was a founder and the first president of the American Surgical Association.
+Dr. Gross was considered the greatest American surgeon of his time.He trained more than a generation of surgeons at Jefferson Medical College, and was the author of A Manual of Military Surgery (1861), the military field surgery manual used by the Union Army during the Civil War (and subsequently used by the Confederate States Army).

+He later served as president of the American Medical Association and was a founder and the first president of the American Surgical Association.